In 2018 Freeman House will be working with a community committee to build on everything we’ve done together so far, and

 Our work with Youth, Families and the Community Hub provides a unique opportunity to address violence from a Prevention perspective:

-FSWNS Men’s Intervention Outreach Services in the Western Region
+FSWNS Men’s Intervention Services in Lunenburg County and the Western Region

-Men’s and Family Violence Intervention Services are also provided on an Outreach basis at sites including Liverpool, Caledonia, Shelburne, Yarmouth, Digby, Middleton, Kentville, and Windsor.
+Men’s Intervention Services are also provided on an Outreach basis at sites including Liverpool, Caledonia, Shelburne, Yarmouth, Digby, Middleton, Kentville, and Windsor.
 We meet with a wide diversity of people in relationships with friends, partners, families and communities.
 You do not have to be referred by others.
 You can simply call us and book a time to meet, to see if we are a fit for you.
 Click here to go to our contact information.
 Please note these conversations are free.